hughstephens/gapymeasure/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pycharm Usage Statistics's documentation!
+Welcome to Python Usage Statistics' documentation!
 ====================================================

-Contents:

 .. toctree::
    :maxdepth: 2

+   pyus

 Indices and tables
 ==================